-IGCSE Economics allows students to study decision making on a variety of scales.
-In Microeconomics we look at the factors which affect what producers make and what consumers buy.
-In Macroeconomics we study the effects of unemployment and inflation on people in various countries.
+In Microeconomics (the study of singular markets and industries) we look at the factors which affect what producers make and what consumers buy.
+In Macroeconomics (study of whole countries and trade blocs) we study the effects of unemployment and inflation on people in various countries.
 Finally, in International Economics we examine why people in some countries are wealthier than others and how this is changing.
-If you want to understand the thinking behind Donald Trump's policies on international trade and healthcare, Economics can help you.
+If you want to understand the thinking behind the USA's policies on international trade and healthcare, Economics can help you.